Back to school chalkboard photos could be an invite for predators, scammers

-DENVER (KDVR) — Across the country, kids are headed back to school for the new school year.
-That means your social media feed is probably getting flooded with first day of school photos.
+DENVER (KDVR) — Across the country, kids are headed back to school, so your social media feed is probably getting flooded with first day of school photos.

 You have also likely seen a lot of photos with kids holding chalkboard signs that show: